jtstodola/gatsby-remark-embed-markdown/README.md

 ├── sample-markdown-file.md
 ```

-Example of contents in the `/examplessample-markdown-file.md`:
+Example of contents in `/examples/sample-markdown-file.md`:
 ```md
 ## This is an example of an embedded markdown fragment.